 How much revenue does the ALA Midwinter Meeting contribute to support the services and programs of the Association?

-The ALA Midwinter Meeting is budgeted to contribute approximately $700,000 to the ALA General Fund, including $350,000 in net revenue and $350,000 in general overhead.
+The ALA Midwinter Meeting is budgeted to contribute approximately $750,000 to the ALA General Fund, of which approximately 95% is overhead.
 Revenues are budgeted to be spent in the same fiscal year in which they are generated.